pipermerriam/ethereum-alarm-clock-docs/docs/overview.rst

 ^^^^^^^^^^^^^^^^^^^^^

 There are no guarantees that your function will be called.
-The design of this service is meant to provide the proper motivation for all involved parties, but it is entirely possible that certain calls will be missed due to unforseen circumstances.
+The design of this service is meant to provide the proper motivation for calls to be executed, but it is entirely possible that certain calls will be missed due to unforseen circumstances.